LearnWeb3DAO/TokenTutorial/README.md

+# DEPRECATED
+This repo is no longer used for content within LearnWeb3 DAO.
+Please follow https://github.com/LearnWeb3DAO/CryptocurrencyTutorial instead.

 # Issue an ERC-20 token with Remix and Metamask

 In this step-by-step tutorial you will learn how to issue and play with your own ERC-20 token on Ethereum.
 This tutorial can be completed by people with no blockchain programming experience and novice programmers.